Support

 About

-The main feature of this landmark is its central section.
-It consists of 18 wooden boats connected by chains.
-During the day, they form a continuous pedestrian path, and at night, they are moved aside to open the way for large vessels.
-This amazing mechanism not only captures the imagination of tourists but has also helped to effectively manage floods on the Hanjiang River for centuries.
+The main feature of this site is its central "separable" section.
+It consists of 18 wooden boats connected by iron chains.
+During the day, they form a continuous path for pedestrians, while at night, they are moved aside to allow large vessels to pass.
+This flexible system not only facilitated navigation but also effectively protected the bridge from destruction during heavy floods.

 Contacts